It was boxing’s biggest night, but for all the wrong reasons.

 Muhammad Ali had retired after his rematch win against Leon Spinks two years before and while Larry Holmes had since established himself as the best big man around, he just didn’t excite anyone outside of hardcore boxing fans.
 The general public had become accustomed to the heavyweight champion being a larger-than-life character, someone with charisma and mass appeal.
 In addition to being a flashy boxer, Ali had a mouth that never stopped jabbering away, political significance and sex appeal.
 Holmes lacked all three.
 By comparison, he seemed ordinary, uninspiring.
-Holmes’ battering of Ali in 1980 didn’t satisfy anyone; the public wanted something more.
+Holmes’ battering of Ali in 1980 didn’t satisfy anyone; the public wanted a reason to be excited again about the big men.
 And in fact, what no one could admit openly was that after two decades of Ali rubbing America’s face in its own racism, the nation was more than ready for that novelty called a white heavyweight champion.

 As if on cue, along came Gerry Cooney, a big, strong, powerful puncher with Irish roots and a pasty complexion.
 From Huntington, New York, Cooney had both a massive left hook and a soft-spoken manner, a welcome change for many after Ali’s brash ways.
 He started to attract attention in boxing circles in 1979 with brutal knockouts over Eddie Lopez and Dino Denis, but it was on national television that he electrified millions by demolishing long-time contenders Jimmy Young and Ron Lyle.
 Just like that, boxing had a new star and the first white American heavyweight with the goods since at least Jerry Quarry, maybe since Marciano.